 We believe in the power of lived experience, self-determination, and community care to create spaces where everyone feels seen, valued, and empowered — one day at a time.

-Our mission is to walk alongside individuals through healing, recovery, and self-discovery by offering compassionate, identity-affirming peer support and equity-centered education.
+Our mission is to walk alongside youth, adults, families, and communities through healing, recovery, and self-discovery by offering compassionate peer support, identity-affirming spaces, and equity-centered education that foster connection, belonging, and growth.

 My name is Jemm Merritt (they/she), and I’m an LGBTQIA+ advocate, community engagement coordinator, and peer support specialist with a deep passion for creating inclusive, affirming spaces.
 I founded One Day at a Time to support individuals impacted by substance dependency, especially within the LGBTQIA+ community in the South.